 To fix that, during the typically-once-per-week hotter maintenance wash I use a phosphate-based tablet.
 For the other washes the prewash detergent is still phosphate-based.
 (I can't find a 'green' powder anyway.)
 In any case, I add only a little of it along with the main-wash tablet.

-So while we are now still using some phosphates in the dishwashing, it is probably a lot less than before.
+So we are now still using some phosphates in the dishwashing.
+But probably a lot less than before.